 I have been sponsored by Princess Cruises to bring you this post about an Alaska cruise excursion, the fourth in a series sharing our Alaska cruise.
 As always, all opinions are 100% my own.

-As soon as I tasted them, I knew I had to share the recipe with you.
-I don’t have the actual recipe as the food we enjoyed during our train ride was catered by a local restaurant in Skagway, Alaska called the Red Onion.
-It was quite a delicious spread.
+I discovered these Cranberry Pecan Goat Cheese Bites during our White Pass Scenic Railway tour during our Alaska Cruise with Princess Cruises.
+As soon as I tasted them, I knew I had to recreate these tangy goat cheese bites to share with you.
+This recipe is inspired by the ones we enjoyed during our train ride, catered by a local restaurant in Skagway, Alaska, called The Red Onion.

 SAVE THESE CRANBERRY PECAN GOAT CHEESE BITES TO YOUR FAVORITE PINTEREST BOARD!